vibhavk03/issue-tracker/readme.md

 # Issue Tracker Project

+Access this project live here --> https://drab-gray-pelican-kilt.cyclic.app/

 ![](assets/screenshots/home_page.JPG)

 ![](assets/screenshots/new_project_modal.JPG)

-Access this project live here -->

 This is a issue tracker portal where you can create and delete multiple projects.
-For each of the projects you can create ad delete issues.
+For each of the projects you can create and delete issues.
 You can filter these issues based on labels or authors.

 ![](assets/screenshots/project_page.JPG)